-The cover letter is vital to your CV.
+The application is vital to your CV.
 This is why it is the first page and not an addition.
 "Please find enclosed my CV" won't get you very far.

-Your cover letter demonstrates your writing style better than your CV.
+Your application demonstrates your writing style better than your CV.

 What do employers look for in an application?

 A survey of employers found the following (from the 2010 Orange County Resume Survey by Eric Hilden)

 - 33% Tailored skills from the job description

 - 26% Clarity (well-written, formatted, specifying job applied to)

 - 20% Details from your CV (additional accomplishments, explanation of any gaps, etc.)